 Funding of the Environmental Compensation Fund

-1. Consistent with the polluter-pays principle, the Fund shall consist of, but not be limited to, the following monies:
+Consistent with the polluter-pays principle, the Fund shall consist of

-Contributions paid by Contractors or the Enterprise, as determined by the Authority, following the approval of a Plan of Work and prior to the commencement of activities under an Exploitation Contract;
+a one-time contribution paid by Contractors and/or the Enterprise following the approval of a [Plan of Work] and prior to [commercial production] [the commencement of activities under an Exploitation Contract], as well as a

-(b) A percentage of any monetary penalties imposed on Contractors or the Enterprise, as determined by the Authority;
+n annual levy paid to the Fund by Contractors and/or the Enterprise, both as determined by the Authority;

-(c) Any additional monies paid to the Fund at the direction of the Council, based on recommendations of the Finance Committee;
+The Council may further decide, based on the recommendations of the Finance Committee, that additional monies be paid to the Fund [from any appropriate source, including, where consistent with the Authority’s mandate, contributions from entities that benefit from activities in the Area].

+The Fund may also receive voluntary contributions.

 Note by the facilitator